andrew burke

 Shoreline of Flaxman Island

 They spent the winter travelling by dogsled across the winter ice that covered the Arctic Ocean.
-Their cold was incredible, the ice was treacherous, and most of their dogs got rabies.
+The cold was incredible, the ice was treacherous, and most of their dogs got rabies.
 They didn't find any new land, but they did manage to sound and properly map the edge of the continental shelf for the first time ever.
 It turns out that there isn't any land in that part of the Beaufort Sea, but there are giant 300-square-mile icebergs that seem like islands.

 When they got back to Flaxman Island in May of 1907, they discovered that the ice had damaged their ship beyond repair.
 So they took it apart and used the wood to build a comfortable base station.
 The final structure had several rooms, a full pantry, a library of books in multiple languages, and even a roll-top desk.